 What is a American Airlines Travel Day?

 Such a travel day as is used by American Airlines is one where a passenger is in flight on American Airlines flights for the entire 24-hour period.
 This block of time is 24 consecutive hours, beginning with the scheduled departure time of the passenger’s first American Airlines flight and ending 24 hours after the departure time of the first flight.
-It matters when analysing fare rules, ticket change policies and other conditions that are tied to travel since American Airlines may consider a day of travel as involving a departure and return.
+It matters when analyzing fare rules, ticket change policies, and other conditions that are tied to travel since American Airlines may consider a day of travel as involving a departure and return.

 This paper, therefore, seeks to establish what is considered a travel day.
-A travel day does not only cover the flight time on an American Airlines-operated flight but also time spent waiting on ground between two connected American Airlines flights.
-Thus, if a travel plan has anything to do with American Airlines, the total time spent on flights and in between, right from starting flight to the last flight to the intended destination, is considered as one travel day.
+A travel day does not only cover the flight time on an American Airlines-operated flight but also time spent waiting on the ground between two connected American Airlines flights.
+Thus, if a travel plan has anything to do with American Airlines, the total time spent on flights and in between, right from the starting flight to the last flight to the intended destination, is considered as one travel day.

 This is also applicable if you have some hours to spare between your connecting flight and the next American Airlines flight.
 If your layover is less than a day, it is well within the same travel day, and it does not add to the number of days you have to spend in transit.